 Cephalopods are known to release ink as a defense mechanism.
-Usually people only think that Octopi and Squids do this but there are many other species of cephalopods.
-In fact, all cephalopods except Nautilidae and Octopi from the suborder Cirrina have an ink sac and are able to expel ink as a defense mechanism.
-The dumbo octopus is one example of a deep sea octopus that does not produce ink.
+Usually when people think of this, they only imagine Octopi and Squids, but there are many other species of cephalopods.
+In fact, all cephalopods except Nautilidae and Octopi from the suborder Cirrina have an ink sac that they are able to expel ink out of as a defense mechanism.
 A marine organism is considered a cephalopod if they have bilateral body symmetry, a prominent head, and a set of arms or tentacles.
 There are about 800 known species of cephalopods.
 Nautiluses are the only extant cephalopods that have an external shell.

-Sea Hares are another species that uses ink as a defense mechanism.
-They are gastropod mollusks and they have a soft internal shell.
-A sea hares ink is usually more colorful than the typical black ink that you see in Squid and Octopi.
+Sea Hares are another species that use ink as a defense mechanism.
+They are gastropod mollusks and have a soft internal shell.
+The ink of a sea hares is usually more colorful than the typical black ink that you see in Squid and Octopi.

 “Sea Hare” By Andrew David

 The video below shows a sea hare in a tank with a lobster, which makes it secrete its defensive purple ink.

 The ink sac is what produces the cephalopods ink.
 It is a muscular bag that was originally just an extension of the hind gut.
 It can be found under the gut and it opens into the anus.
 That is where the ink is expelled from.
 The ink is made up of almost pure melanin.
 The cephalopod is able to expel the ink while it uses its jet propulsion.
 The ink is bound together by mucus, which allows it to be around the shape and size of the cephalopod.
 This distracts the predator long enough for the cephalopod to get away.